 FOR IMMEDIATE RELEASE Aug.
 6, 2012

-CHARLESTON WOMAN SENTENCED TO TWO YEARS IN FEDERAL PRISON ON CRACK COCAINE DISTRIBUTION CHARGE
+GEORGIA MAN SENTENCED TO SEVEN YEARS IN FEDERAL PRISON FOR CRACK COCAINE DISTRIBUTION

-The investigation was conducted by the West Virginia State Police.
-Assistant United States Attorney Monica D. Coleman handled the prosecution.
-The sentence was imposed by United States District Judge Thomas E. Johnston.
+This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Huntington Police Department.
+Assistant United States Attorney Gregory McVey handled the prosecution.
+The sentence was imposed by United States District Judge Robert C. Chambers.